Natural-State/ngare-ndare-trend-analysis/README.md

 Drive creates `desktop.ini` files all over the show and Git does not like this.
 Pulling from remote results in the following error: “fatal: bad object refs/desktop.ini”

-To get around this the only (hacky) was is to go into project folder, search for all `desktop.ini` files and delete them in explorer.
+To get around this the only (hacky) way is to go into project folder, search for all `desktop.ini` files and delete them in explorer.
+Alternatively there is code to search for all files and delete them using Python.